2003 Zhaosu earthquake: Earthquake

 The United States Geological Survey (USGS) and International Seismological Centre (ISC) both reported a moment magnitude of 6.0, while the China Earthquake Administration put the magnitude at 6.1.
 The ISC reported a depth of 15 km.
 The earthquake occurred on a reverse fault.
 By 30 December, 145 aftershocks were recorded, including two exceeding 5.0.

 The earthquake had a maximum observed intensity of IX (Violent) on the Modified Mercalli intensity scale, according to the United States Geological Survey.
-A survey conducted by the China Earthquake Administration determined that the earthquake had a maxinum intensity of VIII on the China seismic intensity scale (CSIS), based on the severity of damage to homes, several stations and sheep pens in Zhaosu County.
-In Kazakhstan, a maxinum intensity of VII (Very strong) on the Medvedev–Sponheuer–Karnik scale was recorded in the village of Sumbe, near the epicenter.
+A survey conducted by the China Earthquake Administration determined that the earthquake had a maximum intensity of VIII on the China seismic intensity scale (CSIS), based on the severity of damage to homes, several stations and sheep pens in Zhaosu County.
+In Kazakhstan, a maximum intensity of VII (Very strong) on the Medvedev–Sponheuer–Karnik scale was recorded in the village of Sumbe, near the epicenter.
 Tremors were also felt in Almaty and parts of Kyrgyzstan.